Facebook Fellowship Award Includes

 Networking and Connectivity

-We would like to support students active in the research and development of scalable, fast, reliable, and efficient systems across all areas of networking, including: different wired/wireless network domains such as data centers, backbones, peering, mobile core/backhaul, and access across many different parts of the spectrum (wifi to mmwave to optical); the whole stack, from chip/interface/system hardware design to low-level firmware to distributed systems; and the whole network lifecycle, from planning/design, to provisioning/deployment, to monitoring/troubleshooting/visualization, to control stacks.
+We would like to support students active in the research and development of scalable, fast, reliable, and efficient network infrastructure across all areas of connectivity, including: wired/wireless network domains such as data centers, backbones, peering, mobile core/backhaul, and access; WiFi to mmWave to optical; broadband connectivity for urban, peri-urban and rural society; the whole stack, from chip/interface/system hardware design to low-level firmware to distributed systems; and the whole network lifecycle, from planning/design, to provisioning/deployment, to monitoring/troubleshooting/visualization, to control stacks; including applications of machine learning in networking.

 Applications are welcome from students who are interested in the design and implementation of programming languages and related tools.
 Topics of interest include, but are not limited to: type systems, static analysis, optimizing compilation, runtimes, formal specification and verification, and high-level support for features such as concurrency, data privacy, control of side effects, and probabilistic and differentiable programming.